 Internet safety for children must be a top priority for everyone!

-However, the internet is always changing, and being able to keep up to date with your children’s use of technology can be a challenge.
-Furthermore, many parents feel that their children have better technical skills than they do so please refer to the information contained in the links on the right hand side of this page to find out what you can do to protect your child whilst they are online.
+The online world is always changing, and being able to keep up to date with your children’s use of technology can be a challenge.
+Furthermore, many parents feel that their children have better technical skills than they do so please refer to the information contained in the links on the right-hand side of this page to find out what you can do to protect your child whilst they are online.